andrew/ultimate-awesome/README.md

 - [awesome-azure-databricks](https://github.com/tfayyaz/awesome-azure-databricks) - Awesome content all about Azure Databricks.
 - [awesome_moocs](https://github.com/thu-keg/awesome_moocs) - This is a repo listing some must-read papers on *AI-driven MOOCs* or *Intelligent Education* published in recent years, mainly contributed by the MOOC team members at Knowledge Engineering Group ([KEG]( of Tsinghua University.
 - [awesome-spatio-temporal-graph](https://github.com/TianyuFan0504/awesome-spatio-temporal-graph) - This repository contains a list of papers on spatio-temporal graph, especially about GNNs on S-T graph.
+- [awesome-tools](https://github.com/tsunejui/awesome-tools) - A curated list of tools and libraries I found.
 - [awesome-library](https://github.com/ubleipzig/awesome-library) - A curated list of software, tools, resources and projects by and for libraries.
 - [awesome-http2](https://github.com/vigneshshanmugam/awesome-http2) - Collection of awesome things for HTTP/2.
 - [awesome-ai-mode-api](https://github.com/XueyanZhang/awesome-ai-mode-api) - A list of awesome AI Model API providers, platforms, projects.